athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

     already appears to have been scaled to the range[-1,1].
 Some additional data transforms that could be performed prior to modeling include:

-ˆ Normalization across subjects.
+- Normalization across subjects.

-ˆ Standardization per subject.
+- Standardization per subject.

-ˆ Standardization across subjects.
+- Standardization across subjects.

-ˆ Axis feature selection.
+- Axis feature selection.

-ˆ Data type feature selection.
+- Data type feature selection.

-ˆ Signal outlier detection and removal.
+- Signal outlier detection and removal.

-ˆ Removing windows of over-represented activities.
+- Removing windows of over-represented activities.

-ˆ Oversampling windows of under-represented activities.
+- Oversampling windows of under-represented activities.

-ˆ Downsampling signal data to\^14 ,\^12 , 1, 2 or other fractions of a
+- Downsampling signal data to\^14 ,\^12 , 1, 2 or other fractions of a
 section.

 22.10.3 Predictive Modeling